Incline Village and Nevada-side Lake Tahoe shoreline

 Tahoe Meadows and Mt.
 Rose

 Above town, the road toward Mt.
-Rose climbs into cooler air, meadow walks, and broader Sierra views.
-It is the right contrast when the shoreline is hot or crowded.
+Rose climbs into cooler air, meadow walks, and broad Sierra views.
+Check current road, fire, and forest alerts before substituting the high country for a crowded shoreline day.

 Diamond Peak